Our Inspiration: Ashiq, My Son

 I cannot explain the bond that I had with my son – he was a lifeline and the hope for my tomorrow.
 After his death, I could not bear the hardiness Allah had instilled in my family and me.
 The more I wanted to fade into oblivion, the more I realized that no matter what I wanted, I had to live through another day.
 I had to be there for my other children and my husband.
 A new day will continue to come and leave me breathless with the effort to live through it.
 This is when I realized that if I wanted to have a meaningful existence, I had to do something to help other children like Ashiq.

 Almost half of his life, Ashiq and I spent in hospitals.
-In England, I learnt that in hospitals they not only treat the patients but also provide tremendous support to the parents, siblings and other relatives.
-The children are kept in their preferred surroundings and the doctor and nurses try their hardest to provide such an environment even within the stark hospital walls.
+In England, I learnt that they not only treat the patients but also provide tremendous support to the parents, siblings and other relatives.
+The children are kept in their preferred surroundings and the doctor and nurses try their hardest to provide such an environment even within stark hospital walls.
 In almost all children’s hospitals, they have a play center where the children have the opportunity to just be children while under treatment.
-Hand in hand, the parents are given special counseling on the available treatments and on the changes they have to deal with.
+Hand in hand, the parents are given special counseling on treatments and on the changes they have to deal with.
 From my own experience I knew that all these measures had helped us incredibly to accept Ashiq’s situation and to deal with the drastic transformation in our lives.

 Upon our return to Bangladesh, my husband and I, for the first time in our lives, started exploring the medical arena for Childhood Cancer and saw that there was much to be done in this little attended sector.
 Thus, the birth of ASHIC, which means (A shelter for helpless ill children) Foundation for Childhood Cancer, our non-profit charity organization dedicated to improving the quality of life for cancer affected children and their families.